NHN-SIU/automatic-carnival/README.md

 For more details (Norwegian), refer to [graph.md](docs/graph.md).

 ## Known Issues / Limitations
+Searching in the list and then going to the map will not work. the url will add "q="..."", this is not supported by the api.
+Only the filters that are listed in map view is supported.

+Use my location button does not work, gives seemingly random locations

 - The filtering in the individual graph view to table/map does not work, because the graph view implements a custom fetching function for the hierarchy for a given node.
 Now, the filters in table and map view gets passed on as URL-params to the other views.
 We have seen on the possibility to store the instances currently in the view in cache to pass them on to the different views, but have not comed to a definitive solution.